-The public outreach and public hearing meetings are expected to cost approximately \$12,000 to \$15,000 for translation services, public notification, and other associated costs.
+The recommended actions in this item would create a public outreach process.
+It is estimated that the public outreach, open houses, and public hearing are expected to cost approximately \$12,000 to \$15,000 for translation services, public notification, and other associated costs.
 Funding for these meetings will be absorbed in this year's Operating Budget.